 Survey of hand and power tools typically used to perform construction work.
 Emphasis on the development of skills needed to effectively perform layout, measurement, cutting, fastening, and finishing operations.
 Study also includes maintenance of tools and equipment, safe use of hand and power tools, and emerging tool technology.
 This class fulfills the required 0.5 Technology Ed credits for graduation.
-Students who enroll in this course with the intent to receive college credit must pass the Penn College Reading Placement exam and purchase.
-With successful completion, students will receive 1 credit for the BC103course through Pennsylvania College of Technology.
+This course is offered when teacher schedule allows